georgringer/news/Documentation/NewsVersatileNewsSystem/Introduction/WhatDoesItDo/Index.rst

 ^^^^^^^^^^^^^^^^

 This extension implements a versatile news system based on the latest technologies of TYPO3.
-Therefore the latest TYPO3 version is required (currently TYPO3 4.5.3).

-**Features for developers**

-- Based on extbase and fluid

-- Sophisticated structured fields, e.g. Relations for media files
+**Best practise from the scratch**

-- Importer for tt\_news
+- Support for opengraph in default template

+- Support of social websites (facebook, twitter) in default template, ViewHelpers for disqus, google+ & co

+- Checkbox "Top news" to flag important news

-- Ready to use for Web 2.0 with Facebook & Twitter integration
+- Easy to use/understand for editors

-**Features for editors**
+- Built in support for content elements (like extension rgnewsce)

+- Support for multiple types of media elements (Images, Videos, DAM), based on relations

+- Category tree

-- Simple to use
+- Tags

+**Background**

+- Based on Extbase and fluid: Therefore very easy to style, understand

+- Using unit tests

-- Latest usability techniques like the tcaTree
+- Following the TYPO3 coding guidelines

+- Documentation based on reST

+!!
 Before updating to the latest version
-"""""""""""""""""""""""""""""""""""""
+"""""""""""""""""""""""""""""""""""""""""

 Before updating any version of the extension to the latest one, always check out the release notes in the wiki: